Multi-sensor Spatial Association using Joint Range-Doppler Features: Simulation Results

 where $m$ is the number of \emph{valid} targets, $N_e-\NT$ is the cardinality error and, $d_c(\hat{\bm{{z}}_i}) $ is the localization error computed relative to \emph{closest} true target given as

 Figure~\ref{fig:OSPA_Nob} shows the OSPA error along with the localization and cardinality errors with increasing scene density in the \emph{well-separated} case.
-Both localization error and cardinality error start to increase as the scene gets denser until a breaking point where the cardinality error increases significantly.
-At SNR=-15 dB, this breaking point occurs near $\NT=17$ for \emph{SAGA} whereas $\NT=21$ for \emph{SAESL} algorithm.
-Notice that the localization error is misleading beyond this point since it only considers the errors in the reduced set of \emph{valid} targets.
-Hence, the OSPA metric effectively combines both quantities so that it represents localization error only when scene is sparse and cardinality errors when the scene is dense.
-We observe that \emph{SAGA} has slightly worse overall performance compared to the \emph{SAESL} as the number of targets increases.
-However, the performance difference reduces as we increase SNR.
-Moreover, \emph{SAGA} obtains the association with significantly lower complexity than \emph{SAESL} as we show in the next section.
+Both localization error and cardinality error start to increase as the scene gets denser.
+The \emph{SAGA} and \emph{SAESL} schemes have comparable localization error for each target that is validated, but SAGA underestimates the number of targets (i.e., $N_e<N_T$) while SAESL overestimates it (i.e., $N_e>N_T$).
+Since the localization error is computed only over the reduced set of \emph{valid} targets, we compute the OSPA metric which effectively combines both quantities.
+The OSPA metric is dominated by localization error when the scene is sparse and cardinality errors when the scene is dense.
+We observe that \emph{SAGA} has slightly worse overall performance compared to \emph{SAESL} as the number of targets increases at low $SNR=-15$dB.
+This is because the geometric fit that SAGA relies on is impaired at lower SNR.
+As we increase SNR to $-10$dB, the geometric fit and hence performance of SAGA improves, reducing the performance difference with SAESL.
+Moreover, \emph{SAGA} obtains the association with significantly lower complexity than \emph{SAESL}, as discussed in the next section.